Tim-Jones24/Predicting-Bike-Purchase-Behavior-Using-Logistic-Regression-in-Python/README.md

 #### Future Work
 * Experiment with advanced algorithms like Random Forest and Gradient Boosting.
-* Otimize hyperparameters to improve model accuracy.
+* Optimize hyperparameters to improve model accuracy.
-* Explore feature engineering for better predictions.